 And I didn’t!
 I MADE IT!

 Then we got back down and there wasn’t a songthaew in sight.
 There wouldn’t be one for a while, we were told.
 We were asked to pay 100 baht each for a taxi ride, or 150 baht between us to sit on the back of a bike.
-Having paid 60 baht to get there, we had more sense than that.
+Having paid 60 baht to get there, we had more sense than that, thank you very much.

-That evening, it was quiz night at the hostel, and we were considering getting a team together – Janee was up for it.
+That evening, it was quiz night at the hostel, and we were considering getting a team together – Janee, my friend from the hike, was up for it.
 I happened to be wandering downstairs when I saw a familiar face checking in at the desk.
 IT WAS BORIS, our friend from Koh Lanta!

-The next day, we were headed to one of my most anticipated destinations in Thailand: Railay.
+The following day, we were headed to one of my most anticipated destinations in Thailand: Railay.

 This is why.

-But I’d heard so much about Phranang Beach, and after enjoying some actually reasonably priced smoothies along the “beach walk” (avoiding the pricey resorts flanking the whole beach), decided we should check it out.
+But I’d heard so much about Phranang Beach, and after enjoying some smoothies along the really cute “beach walk” at Railay (avoiding the pricey resorts flanking the whole beach), we decided we should check it out.

 Even the walk itself was cool.
-Overhanging cliffs shadow the caves below, trees lining it and crawling around it like something out of a movie.
-Within five minutes (I thought it would be further than that!) we had made it.
+Overhanging cliffs shadow the caves below; trees lining it and crawling around it like something out of a movie.
+Within five minutes (I thought it would be further than that!) we had made it to the other side.

-To the most beautiful beach in the entire world.
+To the most beautiful beach in the entire fricking world.

 It was a little busier than Railay had been, but that didn’t matter.
-The cave is absolutely stunning, even with its famous penis shrine. (sorry, “fertility shrine” to be exact) The longtail boats are like something from a postcard – in fact, they ARE something from a postcard.
+The cave is absolutely stunning, even with its famous penis shrine.
+(Sorry, “fertility shrine” to be exact.)
+The longtail boats are like something from a postcard – in fact, they ARE, literally, something from a postcard.
 And the huge, iconic stack in the sea is exactly the image you get from a Thai beach.

 I even walked there through the rocky sea, which was awesome.

-We spent some of the afternoon chilling on Phranang, Ash found a rope swing, I befriended a caterpillar, and even as more boats arrived and the beach got busier, I knew we’d found it.
-Paradise.
+We spent most of the afternoon doing absolutely nothing on Phranang beach; Ash found a rope swing, I befriended a caterpillar, and even as more boats arrived and the beach got busier, I knew we’d found it.

-And then on the walk back, we saw one of those monkeys that looks shocked all the time!
+On the walk back to the boat, we saw one of those monkeys that looks shocked all the time!
 That was it.
 Thailand officially became one of my favourite countries in the world, as if it had still needed to prove it.